What Happens If You’re In an Accident While Riding In an Uber?

 Every accident is unique, and personal injury laws often vary from state to state.
 When dealing with an Uber or Lyft accident the details and process can get even more complicated.
 You want to make sure you have an experienced personal injury lawyer on your side.

-At Bloom Legal, we know how to navigate the finger-pointing and denial of responsibility that often arrises between the ride-share and insurance companies.
+At Bloom Legal, our rideshare attorneys know how to navigate the finger-pointing and denial of responsibility that often arises between the ride-share and insurance companies.
 We will gather evidence and communicate on your behalf, so that you can focus on what’s most important—your health.

 We understand the mental, physical, and financial burden of an injury.
 Let us fight for you to ensure you get the full compensation you deserve.